zion-l-interstice-mur-et-fleur-huile-sur-toile-60x

 The Cave of Pont Neuf

-It's been a while since artist JRhadn't showcased his art in the capital for a while, but no worries, the silence was only temporary.
-After the Palais Garnier, this year the street artist is taking on the Pont-Neuf!
-Through a grand trompe-l'œil, he transforms the bridge into an immersive cavern to pay tribute to the historic work of Christo and Jeanne-Claude who wrapped the monument in 1985.
+It's been a while since the artist JRhadn't made his art speak in the capital, but no need to worry, the silence was only temporary.
+After the Palais Garnier, our street artist is now taking on the Pont-Neuf this year.
+Through a grandiose trompe-l'œil, he transforms the bridge into an immersive cavern, paying tribute to the historic work of Christo and Jeanne-Claude who wrapped the monument in 1985.
 This installation will engage all your senses and immerse you in a unique world.

 The Cave of Pont Neuf